Nikola Tesla: Legacy

-In 1952, following pressure from Tesla's nephew, Yugoslav politician Sava Kosanović, Tesla's entire estate was shipped to Belgrade in 80 trunks marked "N.T.".
+In 1952, following pressure from Sava Kosanović, Tesla's entire estate was shipped to Belgrade in 80 trunks marked "N.T.".
 In 1957, Kosanović's secretary Charlotte Muzar transported Tesla's ashes from the United States to Belgrade.
 They are displayed in a gold-plated sphere on a marble pedestal in the Nikola Tesla Museum.
 His archive consists of over 160,000 documents and is included in the UNESCO Memory of the World Programme.

 Tesla obtained around 300 patents worldwide for his inventions.
 Some of Tesla's patents are not accounted for, and some that have lain hidden in patent archives have been rediscovered.
 There are at least 278 known patents issued to Tesla in 26 countries.
 Many were in the United States, Britain, and Canada, but many others were approved in countries around the globe.